 Avoid Added Sugars

 Limiting foods high in artificial sugars such as soda, candy, cookies, sugary cereals is crucial for weight loss.
-Also, if you have been adding artificial sweeteners such as sucralose to your low-carb diet you should wean them off as they can lead to unhelpful sugar cravings.
+Also, if you have been adding artificial sweeteners such as sucralose to your low-carb diet you may want to wean them off as they can lead to unhelpful sugar cravings.

 Set Achievable Goals